Chromium Upgrade Known Issues

 During and immediately following these Chromium upgrades, your production tests may not behave consistently across different agents, and between different versions of Chromium – this is due to the scripting flexibility of our transaction tests, along with the fact that Chromium is an open-source project and does not guarantee backward compatibility.

 Because Chromium updates can cause test behavior to change, customers are advised to repeat their testing debug cycles on each update, in order to ensure that all tabs, frames and other elements are still correctly interacted with in the updated DOM.
-Follow the procedural guidelines in Dual Chromium Option to identify potential issues in the upcoming version of Chromium prior to our regular Chromium upgrade cycle, so that they can be addressed prior to the Chromium version upgrade in the “default” Browserbot package.
+Follow the procedural guidelines in to identify potential issues in the upcoming version of Chromium prior to our regular Chromium upgrade cycle, so that they can be addressed prior to the Chromium version upgrade in the “default” Browserbot package.

 This page outlines specific areas of browser functionality or behavior that is known to be different for each of the versions of Chromium used in our Cloud & Enterprise Agents.